ably/homepage-snippets/README.md

 To add a new set of snippets create a top level directory in this repository named after the language the snippets are for and add the snippets in that directory.

+Please use the [JavaScript snippets](/javascript) as a reference for other languages.

 Regarding the max practical width in the design, this is the guideline